Who Regulates Us

 We collect and hold money as agent of the insurance undertaking (Risk Transfer).
 All monies collected are deemed to be held by the insurer with whom we have placed you with.

 You should make any request for the cancellation of a policy to the contact details included within this terms of business either by letter, email or phone.
 If your insurance policy is cancelled, either by us or if requested by yourself a cancellation fee of £85.00 will be levied against all policies unless you are replacing your policy through our agency.
 No fees previously charged by us will be refundable.
 In addition to the charges levied by us, the terms of your policy may allow insurers to retain the premium in full or to charge short-period premiums in the event of cancellation.
+Please refer to your insurance policy wording for the terms for your particular policy.
 Please note that we do not provide any refund for any legal Assistance Packages sold, unless this is within the 14 day cooling off period.
 You will be required to pay any debit balance.
 If you fail to settle a debit balance promptly, we will use any credit/debit card details that you have previously authorised us to use, in order to settle the balance.

 If you arrange insurance with us and pay by monthly direct debit, credit or debit card then for your convenience and protection, where possible we will automatically renew your insurance policies (unless you inform us otherwise).
 We will write to you before your policy renewal date to remind you of this and to let you know what the revised payments will be.
 If you are paying instalments via direct debit your first payment will be taken within 14 days of your renewal date.
-If you previously paid in full by debit or credit card, then your payment will be taken in full by any debit or credit card that you previously authorised us to use.
+If you previously paid in full by debit or credit card, then your payment will be taken in full by any debit or credit card that you previously authorised us to use up to 14 days prior to your renewal date.
+We will write to you to confirm if we are unable to take the payment.
+If we have been unable to take the payment once you reach your renewal date, your policy will not be renewed, and your Insurance cover will cease.
 If we are unable to offer you with this service, then we will write to you to confirm alternative payment methods.
 For the avoidance of doubt, acceptance of these terms of business constitutes contractual acceptance of this auto renewal process and any consequential renewed policies.

 Termination of Authority